Richard Tyrell: Military career

 From September 1749 to February 1755 he took an extended leave, probably to attend his family.
 He then took command of the 64 gun HMS Ipswich until March 1757.
-After another break in May 1757 he took command of the 74-gun HMS Buckingham and its crew of 472 men.
-On 3 November 1758 the Buckingham captured three French ships including the Florisant.
+After another break in May 1757 he took command of the 74-gun HMS Buckingham and its crew of 472 men and commanded her during the Seven Years' War.
+On 3 November 1758 Buckingham engaged a French squadron of one ship of the line and three frgates.
 In this action Tyrell was wounded several times and lost three fingers on his right hand.

-In January 1759 he played an important role in the attack on Martinique as part of the Seven Years' War and a few days later captured Guadeloupe to much acclaim.
+In January 1759 Tyrell participated in the failed British invasion of Martinique before being present at Britain's capture of Guadeloupe, where he distinguished himself.
 In June 1759 he was given command of the huge HMS Foudroyant which had been captured from the French at the Battle of Cartagena.
-He was promoted to Rear Admiral of the White in October 1762.

-He earned the title of commander-in-chief of the Leeward Islands Station in 1765.
+He was promoted to Rear-Admiral of the White on 21 October 1762.
+He was appointed Commander-in-Chief, Leeward Islands in 1765.

 Having resigned command of the Leeward Islands Station in 1766, he died of fever on 26 June 1766 on board HMS Princess Louisa, and was buried at sea.
 He has a large memorial in the south nave aisle of Westminster Abbey.
 The extraordinary monument originally featured a figure floating heavenward, detached from its background amid a group of very flat clouds (earning it the nickname "The Pancake Monument".
 Meanwhile HMS Buckingham lies trapped in the coral at the bottom of the sea.
 It was sculpted by Nicholas Read.

 Personal life

 In November 1747, Richard Tyrell married Russell Chester (née Tankard), a wealthy widow.
 She died in 1751.
 There were no children of that marriage.

-Upon his marriage, Tyrrell became a joint-owner of his father-in-law's slave properties in Jamaica and Antigua.
-He became sole owner upon his wife's death, and retained the estate until his own death in 1766.

-Tyrell's second partner was a woman named Sarah Aylon.
+Upon his marriage, Tyrrell became a joint-owner of his father-in-law's slave plantations in Jamaica and Antigua.
+He became sole owner of the plantations upon his wife's death, and retained ownership until his own death in 1766.
+Tyrell's second wife was named Sarah Aylon.
 He also had a nephew named Richard Tyrell Barnes.